 Dine at the hotels Bistro Laurentien La Coupole which showcases innovative cuisine using products from local artisans from the regions between the Laurentian mixed forest and the south of Québec.
 Dishes are inspired by the old-fashioned cooking of the families who built today’s Québec, the First Nations’ traditional cuisine and the diverse waves of newcomers who shaped Montréal’s culinary heritage.

-With over one million visitors a year, the Montreal Museum of Fine Arts is one of the most popular museums in the country.
+With over one million visitors a year, the Montreal Museum of Fine Arts is one of the most popular museums in the country and a must-see on any Montreal, Quebec Tour.
 It is renowned for its encyclopedic collection featuring over 41,000 works of art – the only one of its kind in Canada – and its original temporary exhibitions.
 Explore its four pavilions, including the Claire and Marc Bourgie Pavilion of Quebec and Canadian Art, which showcases over one hundred Inuit and Indigenous works of art.

 The Inuit Art collection, which takes up the entire fourth level of the Claire and Marc Bourgie Pavilion of Quebec and Canadian Art, bears witness to the Inuit artistic practice, past and present.
 It illustrates how the Inuit identity draws on both ancient legends and modern-day changes to their way of life.